 The application includes a series of short responses and a personal statement.
 You will also review a list of internal and external scholarship opportunities and write about which one you might apply to in the future and why.
 Prospective applicants are strongly encouraged to follow these application tips.

-Semifinalists are invited to an interview, which may be conducted in person or by Zoom.
+Semifinalists are invited to an interview, typically in May.

-Mid-March (exact date TBD).
+March 18, 2024, before 11:59 pm.
 Final decisions will be announced before the end of May.
-We anticipate selecting about five to 10 new Smith Scholars in this cycle.
+We anticipate selecting about seven to 10 new Smith Scholars every year.

 Expectations for Smith Scholars